-The Ertan Digestive Disease Center at Memorial Hermann-Texas Medical Center offers fecal microbiota transplantation (FMT) for patients with recurrent C. difficile (clostridium difficile bacterium) infection.
+The Ertan Digestive Disease Center at Memorial Hermann-Texas Medical Center offers fecal microbiota transplantation (FMT) for patients with recurrent C. difficile (clostridioides difficile bacterium) infection.

 To be eligible for FMT, patients must have three documented episodes where stool tests positive for C. difficile.
 FMT has been shown to be approximately 90 percent effective in treating cases of C. difficile that have not responded to other treatments.